STAINS USED IN LIGHT MICROSCOPY – 1

 Whats happens during the staining procedure of sections?

 Most commonly, the components of the cells and extracellular matrix that contain many acidic (negative) chemical groups exhibit affinity for the (positive) basic dyes.
-For this reason, these cell and extracellular structures of the sections are called basophilic, meaning that they are friendly to basic dyes.
+For this reason, these cell and extracellular structures of the sections are called basophilic, meaning that they are friendly to basic dyes and stain blue/bluish with the above mentioned stains.

 Examples of basophilic structures stained by hematoxylin and by basic dyes:

-– the nuclei and the nucleoli) are rich in nucleic acids.
-The nucleic acids have an affinity for basic stains.
-For this reason the nuclei and nucleoli become stained in blue-purple by hematoxylin and by basic dyes.
+– Nuclei and nucleoli are rich in nucleic acids.
+They have affinity for basic stains and become stained in blue-purple by hematoxylin and by basic dyes.

-– the ergastoplasm of the citoplasm (called granular endoplasmic reticulum when observed by electron microscopy) contains a lot of ribonucleic acid in its ribosomes and is a basophylic component of the cytoplasm of many cell types.
+– the ergastoplasm of the citoplasm (the granular endoplasmic reticulum when observed by electron microscopy) contains a lot of ribonucleic acid in its ribosomes and is a basophilic component of the cytoplasm of many cell types.
 It stains blue/bluish by hematoxylin.

-– the extracellular matrix of hyaline cartilage contains many molecules that have acidic groups (for example sulfates) and this matrix stain blue with hematoxylin.
+– the extracellular matrix of the hyaline cartilage contains many molecules that have acidic groups and stains blue/bluish with hematoxylin.

 Acidic stains

-The acidic dyes, also called acid dyes, are another important group of dyes.
-In the molecules of these dyes, the (negative) anionic portion of the salt is colored or it is a molecule that behaves as an acid.
+The negatively charged acidic dyes, also called acid dyes, are another important group of stains.
+The (negative) anionic portion of their salt is colored or it is a molecule that behaves as an acid.
 Examples: eosin, orange G.

-Components of sections that are stained by acidic dyes are called acidophilic or eosinophilic structures.
+Components of sections that are stained by acidic dyes are called acidophilic structures or eosinophilic when stained with eosin.

 Examples of acidophilic structures:

-– the cytoplasm is aproximately basic as well as the mitochondria.
+– the cytoplasm is aproximately basic as well as its mitochondria and some other organelles.

-For this reason, the cytoplasm of most cells stains pink-red-orange by eosin after HE staining.
+For this reason, the cytoplasm of most cells stains pink, red or orange by eosin after being stained with hematoxylin and eosin.

-Also the collagen fibers of the connective tissue.
-For this reason the extracellular matrix, which in most tissues contains a lot of collagen protein, is stained pink-orange by eosin.
+Similarly the collagen fibers of the connective tissue.
+For this reason the extracellular matrix, which in most tissues contains much collagen protein, is stained pink-orange by eosin.

 A warning: